JlnWntr/Lua-Adapter/README.md

 ## Lua without Lua
 Run Lua-code (embedded in your C++-code) on maschines where Lua is *not* even available!
-[examples/static.cpp](https://github.com/JlnWntr/Lua-Adapter/blob/master/examples/static.cpp) shows you how to compile any Lua-code into your C++-application togehter with the Lua-interpreter.
+[examples/static.cpp](https://github.com/JlnWntr/Lua-Adapter/blob/master/examples/static.cpp) shows you how to compile any Lua-code into your C++-application together with the Lua-interpreter.